Courses

 Applied Mathematics

 Students will explore encryption/decryption techniques and methods of mathematical modeling through hands-on experience with codes, biological systems, and financial markets.
 Math areas covered include logic and set theory, number theory, and linear modeling.
+Additionally, students will learn to apply these mathematical concepts to analyze complex real-world problems and develop innovative solutions.

 - -

-ARCH 1001: Tactile Design
+ARCH 1001: Analog Design

 - -